Trophy (countermeasure): System limitations

+According to an informational 'flyer' distributed by Hamas, the system can be defeated by firing an RPG-7 from within 50m, or using a weapon with a projectile that exceeds the speed of sound, such as the SPG-9 recoilless gun.
+Firing multiple rounds in quick succession is also a tactic for overwhelming this system.

 Trophy MV/VPS

-Formerly known as "Trophy Light", Trophy MV/VPS was unveiled by Rafael Advanced Defence Systems at Britain's DSEi 2007.
-While the standard Trophy was designed for main battle tanks, Trophy MV/VPS is designed for integration with light and medium armoured vehicles, such as the Stryker, Bradley, etc. It is expected to be about 40% less in weight and size of the standard Trophy and cost less while maintaining the same performance and reliability as the Trophy HV variant, this as a result of the use of the same major critical elements - the sensor suite, the mission computer, and the hard-kill mechanism, using the same combat algorithms.
-It has been reported that Leonardo DRS, Rafael's partner for Trophy in the U.S will provide the modified auto-loader for the system.
-In the Summer of 2018, Rafael conducted an extensive series of qualification tests for Trophy MV/VPS in Israel, with the presence of over 130 decision makers and technical experts from over 15 countries.
-The tests were conducted in extreme scenarios, using both rockets and ATGMs.
-The reported success rate was over 95%.
+Formerly known as "Trophy Light", Trophy MV/VPS was introduced by Rafael Advanced Defence Systems during Britain's DSEi 2007.
+Unlike the standard Trophy system, which was primarily designed for main battle tanks, the Trophy MV/VPS was specifically engineered for integration with light and medium armored vehicles, such as the Stryker and Bradley.
+Notably, this system was anticipated to be approximately 40% lighter and smaller than the standard Trophy, offering cost savings without compromising on performance or reliability.
+This achievement was made possible through the continued utilization of major critical components, including the sensor suite, mission computer, and hard-kill mechanism, along with the application of the same combat algorithms as the Trophy HV variant.

+Furthermore, it was reported that Leonardo DRS, Rafael's partner for the Trophy system in the United States, would be responsible for providing the modified autoloader required for the Trophy MV/VPS.

+In the summer of 2018, Rafael conducted an extensive series of qualification tests for the Trophy MV/VPS in Israel.
+These tests saw the participation of over 130 decision-makers and technical experts from more than 15 countries.
+Notably, these tests were carried out in extreme scenarios, encompassing both rocket and anti-tank guided missile (ATGM) threats.
+Impressively, the reported success rate from these tests exceeded 95%.
+This outcome underlined the system's capability to effectively defend against a variety of threats, solidifying its standing as a reliable and advanced solution for enhancing the protection of light and medium armored vehicles.

 Trophy LV

 In June 2014, Rafael unveiled Trophy LV, a lighter application of the system designed to offer protection to light military vehicles (less than 8 tons) such as jeeps and 4x4s.
-It weighs 200 kg, significantly less than other Trophy applications.
+The system weighs 200 kg, significantly less than other Trophy applications.